sandstorm-io/sandstorm/docs/developing/publishing-apps.md

 #### codeUrl

-This should be the URL of the app's source code repository, like Github.
+This should be the URL of the app's source code repository, like GitHub.
 It is recommended if there is a repository specific to the Sandstorm package, you utilize that one, rather than the upstream one.
 This field is mandatory if you utilize a license that requires redistributing code, like the GPL, but is optional otherwise.

 #### license